Introduction

 • Integration with other systems: Supplier portals should integrate with other systems, such as quality management systems and traceability platforms, to provide a holistic view of the supply chain.

-• Real-time monitoring and alerts: Companies need to be able to monitor their supply chains in real time and receive alerts about any changes or potential issues.
+• Real-time monitoring and alerts: Companies need to be able to monitor their supply chains in real time and receive alerts about any or potential issues.

 Empowering Real-Time Compliance and Connectivity: iMIS Food